 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-The practice safeguarding procedures and flow charts to advise staff about the process for acting on and reporting concerns were displayed prominently throughout the practice.
-We saw evidence that staff received safeguarding training and the practice procedures were reviewed and discussed during staff meetings.
+We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.

 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year or more often where required.
-There were robust systems for identifying when risk assessments were due for reviews or updates.
 The practice followed relevant safety laws when using needles and other sharp dental items.
 Staff were aware of their responsibilities in relation to handling and safe disposal of dental instruments where appropriate.
 They also knew how to report injuries involving dental instruments and the appropriate actions to take.

-The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.
+The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal